-Whether you want to grow indoors or outdoors, one of the most important decisions you will have to make is whether you want to grow weed from seed or to plant clones, which are cuttings with an established root system.
-Here are the advantages and disadvantages of both methods to help you make the decision:
+Whether you want to grow indoors or outdoors, one of the most important decisions you will have to make is whether you choose to start growing weed from seed or to plant clones, which are cuttings with an established root system.
+Here are the advantages and disadvantages of both methods to help you make the decision between: Seeds vs Clones.

 Growing weed from high quality cannabis seeds does have some very important advantages, so let’s start with the explanation of those advantages.

 Cannabis plants that are grown from seed are generally stronger and more vigorous.
 This is because growing a plant from a seed allows it to develop a tap root which anchors the plant deep in the ground and acts as the support centre of the entire root system.
 Many believe this gives the plant a greater chance of fighting off diseases, predators and variable weather conditions when grown outdoors.